(Originally published 12/4/20)

 In fact,

-“going into the city” did not even cover the entirety of Manhattan Island.
+“going into the city” didn't even cover the entirety of Manhattan Island.
 I

 could walk from Kingsbridge in the Bronx to Marble Hill, several blocks away,